WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/basic-types-and-variables/index.md

 ## Character Value Types

-- The `char` value type vairable holds individual characters.
+- The `char` value type variable holds individual characters.

 - We define `char` literals by using single apostrophes.